Bitextual work: Examples of bitextual verse

-The two interpretations arise due to the different meanings of the words that appear in the verse.
+These two interpretations arise due to the multiple meanings of words that appear in the verse.
 The word "udaya" has several meanings.
 In the first interpretation, it refers to a king’s rise to power; in the second, it refers to the eastern mountain over which the moon ascends.
 Likewise, the word "maṇḍala" translates to "circle", like the moon’s disc, which is the meaning used in the second translation of the verse.
 However, it can also refer to a king’s circle of allies, which is the meaning chosen in the first translation.
-The word "kara" refers to the taxes levied by a king, but also can be translated as "[the moon’s] rays".
-In a more general setting, such as in the traditions of Sanskrit literature, the moon itself is imagined to be the king of the stars.
+The word "kara" refers to taxes levied by a king, but it can also be translated as "[the moon’s] rays".
+In a more general setting, such as in Sanskrit traditions, the moon itself is imagined as the king of the stars.

-Daṇḍin has followed the above verse with the following verse which may be thought of as the continuation of a poem:
+Daṇḍin has followed the above verse with the following verse, which may be thought of as the continuation of a poem: